 Sediment Control Brochure

 Sand Drift Prevention and Sediment Control Guidelines for Building Sites

 The Building Act 2011 introduces a new building approval process for Western Australia.

 The Building Act 2011 and Building Regulations 2012 replaces the Building Regulations 1989 much of the Local Government (Miscellaneous Provisions) Act 1960.
-Department of Commerce.
+Department of Mines, Industry Regulation and Safety.